10 Tangible & Thought-Provoking Ways To Practice Self-Love

-Turn off the TV and unplug from social media for 15 minutes to get centered while self-pampering.
-My favorite way to do this is to moisturize my skin with intention.
-As I massage my feet, I thank them for getting me to where I need to go; as I moisturize my hands, I love them for all the transactions and introductions they've helped me with throughout my life.
-I stop taking my body and my life for granted and relish how blessed I am while showering myself with gratitude.
+Turn off the TV and unplug from social media for 15 minutes to get centered while moisturizing your skin with intention.
+As you massage your feet, thank them for getting you to where you need to go; as you moisturize your hands, love them for all the transactions and introductions they've helped you with throughout your life.
+For a moment, stop taking your body for granted and shower yourself with gratitude.

 2. Build a precious community.

 As much as we would like to think we can, we can't do everything ourselves.
-You need the support and love from people around you to stay motivated and on track.
-Research shows positive energy is contagious, so whether you're building a network or planning to go to a fun event, it's always important to have a community you value around you regularly.
+We need the support and love from people around us to stay motivated and on track.
+Research shows that positive energy is contagious, so whether you're building a network or planning to go to a fun event, it's always important to have a community you value around you regularly.

 3. Make a "What's Working for Me" list.

-Loving yourself comes from self-acceptance.
-And one helpful step toward getting to that point of self-acceptance is recognizing what you already have that's great.
-One of the practices I do when I'm feeling down is to go within and acknowledge what's really working, then make a "What's Working for Me" list.
+Truly loving yourself comes from self-acceptance.
+And one helpful step toward getting to that point of self-acceptance is recognizing what you already have that's great by writing a "What's Working for Me" list.
 Once you see it on paper and accept all of the positivity in your life, it will make it that much easier to love yourself.